INFORMATION AND PROCEDURES REGARDING CITY ELECTIVE OFFICES FOR THE NOVEMBER 8, 2022 GENERAL ELECTION

-The deadlines for filing nominating positions for City positions, for the November 6, 2018 General Election is August 30, 2016, 5:00 p.m.
+As per the City Charter, the deadlines for filing nominating positions for City positions, for the November 8, 2022 General Election is August 11, 2022, 5:00 p.m.
 Petitions must be completed and filed with the Elections Official in the City Recorders Office, at 133 Broadway, Rogue River, prior to the filing deadline to allow sufficient time to have signatures verified by the Jackson County Clerks’ Office.

 Once a Candidate has filed for election, there are specific reporting periods for contributions and expenditures.
 Reporting deadline information is available with the Elections Official (reporting schedule and Campaign Finance Manual).

 A qualified elector who has resided in the City during the 12-months immediately preceding the election and a registered voter may be nominated for an elective City office to be filed at the election.